Home Lifestyle 6 side-effects of condoms you never knew

 Using condoms is an essential means of birth control.
 However, while birth control may be the primary purpose, a condom is also able to provide other benefits to the user. its also a sure way of protection from sexually transmitted infections or STIs.

-Here are few side effects of condom that you never knew:
+Here are a few side effects of condoms that you never knew:

 Allergy

-Most condoms are made of latex, the fluid that is obtained from rubber trees.
+Most condoms are made of latex, a fluid that is obtained from rubber trees.
 The American Academy of Allergy, Asthma & Immunology research noted that some people experience an allergic response to the protein in the rubber.
 This is very rare.
-The symptoms of latex allergy can vary in presentation and severity, ranging from sneezing, runny nose, hives, itching or flushing to more severe signs and symptoms, such as wheezing, swelling, dizziness, and light-headedness.
+The symptoms of latex allergy can vary in presentation and severity, ranging from sneezing, runny nose, hives, itching, or flushing to more severe signs and symptoms, such as wheezing, swelling, dizziness, and light-headedness.
 In certain instances, latex allergies can invoke anaphylaxis, a life-threatening condition.
-It is best advised for people who have latex allergy to switch to synthetic condoms.
-However, the chances of condom tear during the act are high with these condoms and they aren’t compatible with most vaginal lubricants too.
+It is best advised for people who have a latex allergy to switch to synthetic condoms.
+However, the chances of a condom tear during the act are high with these condoms, and they aren’t compatible with most vaginal lubricants, either.

 Acquiring other STDs